eyockman/educational/README.md

-# educational
+# educational 𓇼 ୭⋆｡˚ 𓆝⋆｡ *ੈ✩
-code to share with students and friends!
+𓇢𓆸˚code to share with students and friends!

-FOLDERS:
+FOLDERS ❀

 - **BIOE107** = code from UCSC BIOE107 course I am TAing; code written by A. Marm Kilpatrick